heller7/heller7/_posts/2024-09-03-post-graph-generation-nauty.md

 # What is it?

 A more detailed explanation with additional information can be found [here](https://pallini.di.uniroma1.it/).
-Also, the documentation can be found [here](https://pallini.di.uniroma1.it/Guide.html)
+Also, the documentation can be found [here](https://pallini.di.uniroma1.it/Guide.html).

 # How to get it?
-You can find it [here](https://pallini.di.uniroma1.it/nauty2_8_9.tar.gz) Download the gzipped tar file from there.
+You can find it [here](https://pallini.di.uniroma1.it/nauty2_8_9.tar.gz).
+Download the gzipped tar file from there.

 # How to install it?
-In order to install it on a max, follow these simple steps:
+In order to install it on a Mac, follow these simple steps:

 - **Navigate to the directory containing the tar.gz file**
    - Use the `cd` command to change to the directory where your `nauty2_8_9.tar.gz` file is located.
 For example: